 SSI Basic Eligibility: SSI benefits are based on need.
-Eligibility is not based on the amount the person paid into the program or number of quarters worked as it is in other Social Security programs.
+Eligibility is not based on the amount the person paid into the program or the number of quarters worked as it is in other Social Security programs.
 SSI benefits are paid to the eligible person only and not to family members or survivors.
-SSI is different than Social Security Disability Insurance (SSDI).
-SSDI pays benefits to the person and certain family members if the person worked long enough, recently enough, and paid Social Security taxes on their earnings.
-To qualify for SSI, a person must be:
+To qualify, a person must be: